Procellis-Technology-Inc/merakiPhotoShoot/README.md

 ## Testing
 In Webex send a message to the bot’s room starting with “/say cheese” If everything worked correctly, the bot should capture and display a still image from the camera you selected.

+## License
+Copyright (C) 2023 Procellis Technology, Inc.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.